BLKSerene/Wordless/doc/doc.md

   - **3.1.2.14 Count of Characters %**<br>
     The percentage of the number of characters in each file out of the total number of characters in all files.

-- **3.1.3 Lexical Diversity**<br>
+- **3.1.3 Lexical Density/Diversity**<br>
-  Statistics of lexical diversity which reflect the the extend to which the vocabulary used in each file varies.
-See section [4.4.2 Indicators of Lexical Diversity](#doc-4-4-2) for more details.
+  Statistics of lexical density/diversity which reflect the the extend to which the vocabulary used in each file varies.
+See section [4.4.2 Indicators of Lexical Density/Diversity](#doc-4-4-2) for more details.

 - **3.1.4 Lengths**<br>
   - **3.1.4.1 Paragraph Length in Sentences / Sentence Segments / Tokens (Mean)**<br>